Georges034302/scb-akkodis-course/session7/aws_azure/aws-azure-migrate.md

     - Provide Linux guest OS credentials in the configuration manager, or
     - Install the **Dependency Agent** on your AWS VMs.
   - Start discovery.

 ### ✅ Expected Result
 - The appliance VM is running in AWS.
+- In the Azure Portal, the appliance shows as **Connected** under *Discover*.
+- Within ~15–30 minutes, discovered AWS EC2 instances (Linux or Windows) appear in your project.

+### ✅ Expected Result
+- The appliance VM is running in AWS.